Research Methods in Biochemistry

 Teaching method: Post lab, Laboratory, Lecture

-The aim of this module is to give students a deeper understanding of important techniques which underlie modern biochemistry.
+The aim of this module is to give you a deeper understanding of the important techniques which underlie modern biochemistry.

 Module learning outcomes

 - Demonstrate an understanding of the principles of a range of basic separation methods used in biochemistry

 - Demonstrate mathematical ability in handling of biochemical data and calculations

 - Show an understanding of a range of analytical methods used in biochemistry